rhyolight/numenta.org/news/_posts/2013-09-09-build-artifacts-available.md

 ---
+category: news
-layout: blogpost
+layout: listitem
 title: Build Artifacts
-category: news
 ---

 Our Travis-CI build is now publishing build artifacts to Amazon S3.
 You can access them by SHA by using the following URL format: